Labour vs Conservatives: What are their policies and where are they in the polls?

 Meanwhile, the key word in Labour's manifesto was “stability”.
 Labour leader Keir Starmer has said he is leading a “changed Labour Party” – a party which champions wealth creation and is pro-business.
 Despite Sunak’s disputed claims that Labour will put taxes up by £2,000, Starmer promised he wouldn’t raise income tax, National Insurance or VAT.

 Criticism of Starmer's manifesto has been similar to that of Sunak's.
-Commentators have pointed out that it offered little in the way of new policies, with most of the pledges having been announced prior to Thursday’s launch.
+Commentators have pointed out that it offers little in the way of new policies, with most of the pledges having been announced prior to the manifesto launch.

-Now that Sunak and Starmer have both revealed their hand, we take a closer look at their policies and what they could mean for your money.
-Plus, what are the latest developments in the polls?
+We take a closer look at their policies and what they could mean for your money.

 What will the general election mean for your taxes?

-Taxation is an important topic heading into any general election – and Labour and the Conservatives have already come to blows on the matter.
+Taxation is an important topic heading into any general election – and Labour and the Conservatives have come to blows on the matter in recent weeks.

 In the first TV debate of the campaign period, Sunak claimed he had seen Treasury figures which showed taxes would rise by £2,000 under a Labour government.
 However, Starmer argued that these figures were misleading and that the Prime Minister had “put pretend Labour policies to the Treasury” to arrive at the sum.

-Treasury permanent secretary James Bowler has since distanced himself from the figures, arguing that the Conservatives included “costs beyond those provided by the civil service”.
+After the debate, Treasury permanent secretary James Bowler distanced himself from the figures, arguing that the Conservatives included “costs beyond those provided by the civil service”.
 So, what exactly would a Labour or a Conservative government do with taxation

 • Income tax: Both parties have committed to keeping income tax thresholds frozen until 2028.
 This could see almost four million taxpayers pulled into higher tax bands thanks to fiscal drag, according to forecasts from the Office for Budget Responsibility (OBR).